 I haven’t played a ton of shooters over the years.
 One exception was that five years ago I bought Spec Ops the Line.
-If I were to judge my old reviews, that would be right up there with Bloodborne as one of my worst reviews (although my next review was Killzone 2, which I still feel is spot on).
+If I were to judge my old reviews, that would be right up there with Bloodborne as one of my most poorly judged reviews (although my next review was Killzone 2, which I still feel is spot on).
 I gave it 4 stars at the time, and it deserved 5.
 Since then I’ve thought about it as much or more than the best games I’ve played.
-I like it so much that I still fall for Spec Ops the Line related click bait, that I would normally be able to avoid with more forgettable games (How do you think I found the energy to even right this?).
+I like it so much that I still fall for Spec Ops the Line related click bait, that I would normally be able to avoid with more forgettable games (How do you think I found the energy to even write this?).

 I’ve always been fascinated with Apolcapalyspse Now.
 And though I’ve only now begun to develop any taste for Konrad (I can now read more than two pages without falling asleep).

 Mechanically, it’s not a great game, but it’s also not as repellently bland as it’s made out to be.
 The mechanics are so well worn that they actually feel pretty good.
 The story and the scenes though… there are so many good parts, that even reading the review brought back a flood of memories.
 It can lack subtly, specifically in naming it’s awol commander- John Konrad, and blasting Vietnam rock over the loud speakers.
 Yet the descent is always effective.